 The following academic journals cover topics related to Latin American law.
 The database where the full text of the journal is available is listed after the journal title, along with the years covered.

-The Foreign, Comparative, and International Law Special Interest Section of the American Association of Law Libraries mantains a list of Latin American law journals and other serials held at U.S. libraries.
+The Foreign, Comparative, and International Law Special Interest Section of the American Association of Law Libraries mantains a list of Latin American law journals and other serials held at selected U.S. libraries.
 Titles are organized by country, and there is also a general category for Latin America.
 The majority of items on the list are in Spanish.

 A searchable database of the Tables of Contents of 975 journals published in Latin America is available via the link below.
 The Latin American journals, which include titles in English, focus on the humanties and social sciences.
 The database is part of LARRP, the Latin Americanist Research Resources Project--a consortium of research libraries that "seeks to increase free and open access to information in support of learning and scholarship in Latin American Studies."